Debt Camel

 Because the reader owes so much to HMRC, they may well have a veto on his IVA proposal.
 HMRC is very likely to vote against any IVA proposal if there are any outstanding returns.
 So if the reader wants an IVA he has to submit his previous years’ tax returns beforehand.

-Even if the tax returns are up to date so the figures in the IVA proposal are accurate, HMRC may still vote against it.
 An IVA firm should be able to say from their experience if HMRC is likely to accept the amount being offered.
 Sometimes HMRC will insist on the IVA being extended to six years, not five.

-If HMRC is likely to object the reader may decide it’s not worth taking months to get his tax affairs in order only for the IVA to be rejected.
+If HMRC is likely to object, the reader may decide it’s not worth taking months to get his tax affairs in order only for the IVA to be rejected.
 It may be better (simpler, quicker) to go for bankruptcy.

 Do the missing tax returns matter in bankruptcy?